-In her current position, Sarah worked hard to achieve 100% gender pay for equal positions, though in the greater labor market it is typical to see salaries for women at less than 80% of men.
-Sarah believes in equitable pay, and once in Lansing, will fight to make sure workers are compensated equally throughout Michigan.
+In her current position, Sarah worked hard to ensure 100% pay equality across gender for equal positions, although in the greater labor market it is typical to see salaries for women at less that 80% of those for men.
+Sarah believes in equitable pay, and once in Lansing, will fight to make sure that workers are compensated equally across gender for similar work throughout Michigan.

 Repeal Right to Work